First woman Archbishop of Canterbury pledges to speak out on misogyny

 She said she is committed to both ensuring “independence in safeguarding” and improvements to the clergy discipline measure (CDM), both of which will be considered at next month’s Synod.

-Shortly after the St Paul’s service finished, stonemasons were set to begin carving Dame Sarah’s name on the plaque at Canterbury Cathedral which lists every previous holder of the office, back to St Augustine who was the first Archbishop of Canterbury in 597.
+Shortly after the St Paul’s service finished, stonemasons began carving Dame Sarah’s name on the plaque at Canterbury Cathedral which lists every previous holder of the office, back to St Augustine who was the first Archbishop of Canterbury in 597.

 The new archbishop did not preach at Wednesday’s service, but Dame Sarah’s first act in her new role was to take up the Primatial Cross and give a blessing at the end of the ceremony.